unsaved/eslint-plugin-sn/README.md

 pseudo paths TO ESLint.
 This allows you to
 1. Code const statements in server and MID scripts.
 We transform these ES5 'const' statements to 'var' to satisfy ESLint.
-1. Specify altscope with -a switch, such as 'scoped' vs. 'global' for ServiceNow app scope;
+1. Specify _alt_ with -a switch, such as 'scoped' vs. 'global' for ServiceNow app scope;
    or 'iso' vs. 'noniso' for Client Script isolation mode.
    (From scripting perspective app scope doesn't matter for client scripts).
 1. Indicate target ServiceNow table (so we know which rules to apply) with -t switch, OR